 Cindy Sherman – 1981

 Cindy Sherman is no stranger to expensive prints.
-This one netted her a welcomed $3,890,500 when it was sold Christie’s New York in May 2011.
+This one netted her a welcomed $3,890,500 when it was auctioned at Christie’s New York in May 2011.

 Richard Prince – 1981